Updated 1 May 2023

-We regard the security of personal information as very important.
-We take reasonable steps to protect the information we hold from unauthorised access and we have a number of physical and electronic protection measures in place.
-This includes encryption, firewalls, site monitoring, intrusion detection and video surveillance.
+We regard the security of personal information as extremely important.
+We take all reasonable steps to protect the information we hold from unauthorised access and we have a number of physical and electronic protection measures in place.
+This includes encryption, firewalls, site monitoring, intrusion detection, and video surveillance.
 The security arrangements are reviewed and tested from time to time.

-Our employees are subject to a Code of Conduct which includes a commitment to maintain the confidentiality of personal information.
+Our employees are subject to a Code of Conduct which includes a commitment to maintaining the confidentiality of personal information.

-c) If we are unable to completely remove the likelihood of serious harm to any individuals, we will notify the Office of the Australian Information Commissioner, and place the notification statement on our website, and take steps to notify all individuals that are at risk of suffering serious harm, so that they can take whatever action might be available to them to minimise the harm.
-We will also notify any entities and agencies which might be relevant to the nature of the breach, such as the Australian Tax Office where tax file numbers are included in the personal information the subject of the breach.
+If we are unable to completely remove the likelihood of serious harm to any individuals, we will notify the Office of the Australian Information Commissioner, and place the notification statement on our website, and take steps to notify all individuals that are at risk of suffering serious harm, so that they can take whatever action might be available to them to minimise the harm.
+We will also notify any entities and agencies which might be relevant to the nature of the breach, such as the Australian Tax Office.

 After we have complied with our notification obligations, we will review the breach and take steps to ensure a similar breach is not repeated.